 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-In clinical trials, most of the reported adverse reactions were mild to moderate in severity and were reversible upon discontinuation of the drug.
-Approximately 0.7% of the patients from the multiple-dose clinical trials discontinued azithromycin therapy because of treatment-related adverse reactions.
-Serious adverse reactions included angioedema and cholestatic jaundice.
+In clinical trials, most of the reported side effects were mild to moderate in severity and were reversible upon discontinuation of the drug.
+Potentially serious adverse reactions of angioedema and cholestatic jaundice were reported.
+Approximately 0.7% of the patients (adults and pediatric patients) from the 5-day multiple-dose clinical trials discontinued azithromycin therapy because of treatment-related adverse reactions.
+In adults given 500 mg/day for 3 days, the discontinuation rate due to treatment-related adverse reactions was 0.6%.
+In clinical trials in pediatric patients given 30 mg/kg, either as a single dose or over 3 days, discontinuation from the trials due to treatment-related adverse reactions was approximately 1%.
 Most of the adverse reactions leading to discontinuation were related to the gastrointestinal tract, e.g., nausea, vomiting, diarrhea, or abdominal pain. [see Clinical Studies ( 14.2)]

-Overall, the most common adverse reactions in adult patients receiving a multiple-dose regimen of azithromycin were related to the gastrointestinal system with diarrhea/loose stools (5%), nausea (3%), and abdominal pain (3%) being the most frequently reported.
+Multiple-dose regimens: Overall, the most common treatment-related adverse reactions in adult patients receiving multiple-dose regimens of azithromycin were related to the gastrointestinal system with diarrhea/loose stools (4 to 5%), nausea (3%), and abdominal pain (2 to 3%) being the most frequently reported.

-No other adverse reactions occurred in patients on the multiple-dose regimen of azithromycin with a frequency greater than 1%.
+No other adverse reactions occurred in patients on the multiple-dose regimens of azithromycin with a frequency greater than 1%.
 Adverse reactions that occurred with a frequency of 1% or less included the following:

 Gastrointestinal: Dyspepsia, flatulence, vomiting, melena, and cholestatic jaundice.